Paleo Anti-Inflammatory Spice Cookies (nut-free, coconut-free, refined sugar-free)

 So, true to form, that’s exactly how you to make these Paleo Anti-Inflammatory Spice Cookies!

-I do start by creaming together my fat (palm shortening), eggs, and sweetener (coconut sugar).
+I do start by creaming together my fat (palm shortening), eggs, and sweetener (coconut sugar or sucanat if you’re coconut-free).
 This recipe also contains molasses to give it a darker, spicier flavor, so that goes in as well.

 Once that mixture is nice and combined, I add the remaining ingredients as the mixer works.

 For this healthy holiday cookie recipe, I actually do add the cassava flour last.